-Despite differences in the programs, the educational approach and learning methods are really the same in both Sonlight and BookShark.
-The essential difference is that BookShark now offers an option for those who want to experience a "Sonlight education" from a non-religious perspective.
+Despite differences in the content of Sonlight and BookShark, the educational approach and learning methods are the same in both.
+The essential difference is that BookShark offers an option for those who want to experience a "Sonlight education" from a secular perspective.